sarumont/sarumont.github.io/_drafts/vanifesto.md

 Amazon.com distribution center.
 My days are spent working, listing troves of unused possessions on eBay and Craigslist, and outfitting my new home on wheels.

+Note: by the time I have edited this post sufficiently, I have actually been living in said van for almost three months. _#vanlife_ does *not* guarantee extra time for blogging, apparently.

 # Genesis

 The path from zero to an idea has always fascinated me, especially within the confines of my own